Complexity among the finitely generated subgroups of Thompson's group: The oscillation function

-\begin{lem} Let \(f\) and \(g\) be standard functions so that \(\{f,g\}\) is fast with \(f\sqsubset g\).
-Then the following hold: \begin{enumerate} \item The pair \((f,g)\) is standard and \(o(f,g)=1\) if and only if the support of \(f\) is contained in the rightmost orbital of \(g\). \item The pair \((f,g)\) is standard and \(o(f,g)=2\) if and only if \(g\) has an expansion point, and for the rightmost orbital \((a,b)\) of \(f\), the endpoint \(a\) is contained in the leftmost orbital of \(g\) and the endpoint \(b\) is contained in the rightmost orbital of \(g\). \item If the pair \((f,g)\) is standard and \(o(f,g)>2\), then \(f\) has an expansion point, and the leftmost orbital of \(g\) and the rightmost orbital of \(g\) each contain exactly one transition point of \(f\) and neither contains the expansion point of \(f\). \end{enumerate} \end{lem}
+\item The pair \((f,g)\) is standard and \(o(f,g)=1\) if and only if the support of \(f\) is contained in the rightmost orbital of \(g\).

+\item The pair \((f,g)\) is standard and \(o(f,g)=2\) if and only if \(g\) has an expansion point, and for the rightmost orbital \((a,b)\) of \(f\), the endpoint \(a\) is contained in the leftmost orbital of \(g\) and the endpoint \(b\) is contained in the rightmost orbital of \(g\).

+\item If the pair \((f,g)\) is standard and \(o(f,g)>2\), then \(f\) has an expansion point, and the leftmost orbital of \(g\) and the rightmost orbital of \(g\) each contain exactly one transition point of \(f\).